 2. SLL (lymphadenopathy and/or splenomegaly and < 5×10^9 CD19+ CD5+ clonal B lymphocytes/L [< 5000/µL] in the peripheral blood at diagnosis with measurable disease that is biopsy-proven SLL)

-• Subjects (other than those in the ibrutinib + JCAR017 combination therapy cohort) must have received and failed Bruton tyrosine kinase inhibitor (BTKi) treatment or have been deemed ineligible for BTKi therapy.
+• Subjects (other than those in the ibrutinib + JCAR017 combination therapy and DEME cohort) must have received and failed Bruton tyrosine kinase inhibitor (BTKi) treatment or have been deemed ineligible for BTKi therapy.

-• Subjects (other than those in the ibrutinib + JCAR017 combination therapy cohort) must have received previous treatment as follows:
+• Subjects in the JCAR017 monotherapy cohorts must have received previous treatment as follows:

-1. Subjects with CLL or SLL and high-risk features must have failed at least 2 lines of prior therapy.
+1. Monotherapy cohorts EXCEPT DEME cohort: Subjects with CLL or SLL and high-risk features must have failed at least 2 lines of prior therapy.

-2. Subjects with CLL or SLL and standard-risk features must have failed at least 3 lines of prior therapy.
+2. Monotherapy cohorts EXCEPT DEME cohort: Subjects with CLL or SLL and standard-risk features must have failed at least 3 lines of prior therapy.

 • Subjects in the ibrutinib + JCAR017 combination therapy cohort must either: